zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-09-18-LCM-Low-Input-RNA-Library-Prep.md

 | #21 (Frag D) | 0.112              | 2.912                            | 9          | E7500S-15 | ATGTCA |
 | #26 (Frag E) | 0.223              | 5.798                            | 9          | E7500S-22 | CGTACG |
 | #27 (Frag E) | 0.188              | 4.888                            | 9          | E7500S-19 | GTGAAA |

+#5s 5 and 15 were tested on [9/18/24](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/tapestation/2024-09-18-LCM-WGBS-RNA.pdf) (last two lanes) with 17 cycles to make sure I could get adequate amplification.
+I cleaned and QC'd these on 9/18/24 and then set up the other 8 reactions on 9/18/24 as well, also with 17 cycles for cDNA amplification.
+The other 8 were cleaned and QC'd on [9/19/24](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/tapestation/2024-09-19-LCM-RNA-cDNA.pdf).
+After all cDNA was QC'd, I determined how many cycles would be used for the final library amplification step, and decided to use 11 cycles for cDNA input < 3 ng (#s 4, 8, and 9) and 9 cycles for all the rest.

+Full results can be found [here](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/tapestation/2024-09-19-LCM-RNA-cDNA-all.pdf).

 ## 9/20/24 Final Library Results